 How It Works

 The key ingredients in both cleaning methods are bleach and vinegar.
 Bleach kills bacteria, mold, and mildew, while white vinegar dissolves soap scum and tough mineral deposits.
+You will also need a measuring cup, sponge, bucket, and cloth.
 After using them in the steps outlined below, your washing machine will look newer, smell better, and most importantly, clean your clothes more effectively.

 How To Clean Your Front-Loading Washing Machine

-For cleaning instructions for top-loading machines, keep scrolling!
+For cleaning instructions for front-loading machines, click this link or keep scrolling!

 Step 1 – Vinegar Wash